 We have always had a big ambition that Big Loop Bikes would grow into a movement of people, with different backgrounds, who enjoy bikes – riding them, fixing and recycling them, selling them and encouraging others to use them – and who enjoy spending time with other people.

 So the next stage of the Big Loop journey is to extend beyond our workshop in Hydebank College and into the community, and we're delighted that we have secured premises in Belfast city centre.

-We'll still operate a workshop within Hydebank College, but a community-based workshop would allow us to provide Turnaround’s transitional support model in which people working with us before release could continue to work with us afterwards, providing a framework of engagement and support as they transition out of custody.
+We'll still operate a workshop within Hydebank College, but our community-based workshop will allow us to provide Turnaround’s transitional support model in which people working with us before release can continue to work with us afterwards, providing a framework of engagement and support as they transition out of custody.

-It would also allow us to provide opportunities for people serving sentences in the community, and for many more community volunteers to work alongside them.
+It will also allow us to provide opportunities for people serving sentences in the community, and for many more community volunteers to work alongside them.

 We are also working with two local universities and a further education college to develop new services to Belfast’s third level student community.